-- Montero has not been profitable since inception and it may continue to incur substantial losses. - The Company operates in the highly speculative business of mining exploration and
+- Montero has not been profitable since inception and it may continue to incur substantial losses. - The Company operates in the highly speculative business of mining exploration and developmentand is currently in the exploration stage. - The Company has not yet determined whether their properties contain enough mineral reserves, such that their recovery would be economically viable. - The Company is exploring for mineral resources and these commodities are subject to pricing andother risks. - The Company may not be able to secure adequate financing to support the expenditures required to sustain the Company until profitable operations are achieved. - The Company operates in foreign jurisdictions and although professional advice is obtained toensure the Company meets all the local requirements, there may be deficiencies in some areas. - The Company is subject to foreign government's policies and regulations and seeks local advice to assess and comply with local requirements. - The Company faces currency risks in its operations. - The Company has limited personnel with various degrees of knowledge concerning their area of expertise and there may be instances where segregation of duties does not exist and reliance must be placed on outside advisors to assist with complex areas.

-- developmentand is currently in the exploration stage. - The Company has not yet determined whether their properties contain enough mineral reserves, such that their recovery would be economically viable. - The Company is exploring for mineral resources and these commodities are subject to pricing andother risks. - The Company may not be able to secure adequate financing to support the expenditures required to sustain the Company until profitable operations are achieved. - The Company operates in foreign jurisdictions and although professional advice is obtained toensure the Company meets all the local requirements, there may be deficiencies in some areas. - The Company is subject to foreign government's policies and regulations and seeks local advice to assess and comply with local requirements. - The Company faces currency risks in its operations. - The Company has limited personnel with various degrees of knowledge concerning their area of expertise and there may be instances where segregation of duties does not exist and reliance must be placed on outside advisors to assist with complex areas. - The COVID-19 pandemic has initiated travel bans and a global economic crisis whereby the Company is restricted in its ability to finance, operate and plan exploration.
+- The COVID-19 pandemic has initiated travel bans and a global economic crisis whereby the Company is restricted in its ability to finance, operate and plan exploration. - The Russia military action against Ukraine is negatively impacting general business and financial environment that may restrict the Company's ability to finance, operate and plan exploration.